CONTACT CONCENTREK GROUP

-We all know that Facebook is the reigning champion of the social media world—the platform has over one billion daily active users, and Facebook users typically average eight sessions on the platform per day.
+Facebook continues to reign in the social media world, with over one billion daily active users who typically average eight sessions on the platform per day.

 But what does this mean for your brand?
-Well, 32% of Facebook users engage with brands regularly, making it a key platform to have an active presence on.
+Since 32% of Facebook users engage with brands regularly, it is a key platform to have an active presence on.
 It also means that it’s a worthwhile investment for your brand when it comes to allocating marketing budget.

-While Facebook tends to be a casual world, it doesn’t mean you can shy away from putting some serious time in planning for your efforts on the platform.
-Be sure to go through the below steps when starting your Facebook advertising to help your brand be successful.
+As an increase in people turn to Facebook to explore, compare and connect with brands, it is more important than ever to put time and planning into your brand’s efforts on the platform.
+Be sure to go through the below steps when setting up your Facebook advertising to help your brand be successful.

 It’s important to know what your business wants to accomplish from setting up a Facebook ad campaign, as your advertising goals should always align with your business’s overall growth and strategy goals.
 While these objectives will be customized to your business, they often focus on one or more of the below.

-Knowing what you want to get from these ads will help drive the content you develop and the placements you purchase.
+Knowing what you want to gain from these ads will help drive the content you develop and the placements you purchase.

-While this seems like a straightforward step, some brands don’t properly plan to ensure they set a realistic (and beneficial) budget amount.
+While this seems like a straightforward step, some brands struggle to properly plan within a realistic (and beneficial) budget amount.
 Knowing how much you want to spend—and the timeframe for spending—will help guide your strategy and ensure you optimize for the best results.

-Take the time to know who your target audience is, as this will guide how you will set the targeting features on your ad.
+Take the time to know who your target audience is, as this will guide how you define the targeting parameters on your ad.
 You don’t want to waste your budget by sharing your message with Facebook users who aren’t interested, so keep your target audience as specific as possible.

 If your ad copy is too long, it may get cut off in certain ad placements.
 Before confirming your Facebook ad, you’ll be able to review the “Ad Preview.”
 This will offer a preview of your ad for all of the possible placements (mobile News Feed, desktop News Feed, right column, etc.).
-Reviewing all of the placements can help ensure that none of the copy is unexpectedly cut off, causing a disjointed user experience.
+Reviewing all of the placements will confirm that none of the copy is unexpectedly cut off, causing a disjointed user experience.

 Scroll through your Facebook News Feed, and you’ll typically see an overwhelming amount of content.
 So how do you make your brand’s ads stand out?

-One key way is to design original ad creative, whether that is a graphic or photograph, instead of using stock images.
+One key tactic is to design original ad creative, whether it be a graphic or photograph, instead of using stock images.
 The Content Marketing Institute recommends incorporating bright colors, or alternatively, creating minimalist ads with a white background.
 Either can help differ your ad from the other content that is regularly appearing in the News Feed.

-Remember: You have to limit the text on your ad image.
-Ad images that have more than 20% text are at risk of being denied by Facebook.
+Remember: You have to limit the amount of text on your ad image.
+Ad images that contain more than 20% text are less likely to be approved by Facebook.
 Plus, in general, too much text on an image will make an ad look cluttered.
 Keep it simple and on brand.

 Want to make sure your copy and images fit perfectly in your ad placement?
-Take a look at the specs information for some of the top Facebook ad placements.
+Take a look at the specs information below.*

 Check out this helpful reference for a full guide on ad specs.

 The importance of analysis cannot be emphasized enough when it comes to advertising in general.
 Don’t just place your Facebook ads, then forget about them.
-Reviewing your ad performance can help you better develop future ads, optimizing your creative and placements by determining what worked and what didn’t.
+Reviewing your ad performance and determining what worked and what didn’t can help you better develop future ads by optimizing your creative and placements.

 Facebook offers a significant amount of performance, delivery and engagement data for every individual ad.
 From your Page’s Ad Manager, set the timeframe that you want to analyze, then hit “Export” – “Export Data Table.”
 You can then download the ad data into a single Excel file for easy reference.

 Wondering how the paid content is affecting your Page’s growth?
-One easy way to do this is through Page Insights on your business’ Facebook Page.
-Social Media Examiner offers a great guide that breaks down the best ways to download and analyze your Facebook page’s data.
+One easy way to gauge this is through Page Insights on your business’ Facebook Page.
+Social Media Examiner offers a great guide that breaks down the best ways to download and analyze your Facebook Page’s data.

-While the above information is a good starting point for advertising on Facebook, the Concentrek Group social team can take you one step further.
-Let our experts develop custom content for your brand and optimize ad placements unique for your target audience.
-Send us a message today to get started!
+While the above information is a good starting point for advertising on Facebook, the Concentrek social team can take you one step further.